sheilaanguiano/notes/java-masterclass.md

     * Have different access modifier
     * Throw different checked or unchecked exceptions

-* Method **overriding** means defining a method in a child class that already exists in the parent class with the same signature(Same name, same arguments)
+**Method overriding** means defining a method in a child class that already exists in the parent class with the same signature(Same name, same arguments)
-* By extending the parent class the child class gets all the methods definied in the parent class(those methods are also known as *derived methods*)
+By extending the parent class the child class gets all the methods definied in the parent class(those methods are also known as *derived methods*)
-* Method overriding is also known as **Runtime Polymorphism** and **Dynamic Method Dispatch**, because the method that is going to be called is decided at runtime by the JVM
+Method overriding is also known as **Runtime Polymorphism** and **Dynamic Method Dispatch**, because the method that is going to be called is decided at runtime by the JVM
-* When we override a method it's recommended to put @Override immediately above the method definition.
-This is an annotation that the compiler reads and will then show us an error i we don't follow overriding rules correctly.
+When we override a method it's recommended to put @Override immediately above the method definition.
+The @Override statement is not required, but its'a way to get the compiler to flag an error if you don't actually properly override this method.
+We will get an error, if we don't follow the overriding rules correctly
-* We can't override static methods only instance methods

 **Method Overriding Rules**
-- Method will be considered overriden if we follow these rules:
+ Method will be considered overriden if we follow these rules:
     - It muust have same name and same arguments
     - Return type can be a subclass of the return type in the parent class
     - It can't have a lower access modifier: For example, if the parent method is protected then using private in the child is not allowed but using public in the child would be allowed.

 There are also important point about method overriding to keep in mind:
-- Only inherited methods can be overriden, in other word methods van be overriden only in child classes
+- Only inherited methods can be overriden, in other word methods can be overriden only in child classes
 - Contructors and private methods cannot be overriden.
 - Methods that are final cannot be overriden.
-- A subclass van use `super.methodname()` to call the superclass version of an overriden method.
+- A subclass can use `super.methodname()` to call the superclass version of an overriden method.

 ```java
 // OVERRIDING